📝 Anyone who sells food · ⏱️ 2 min read

 How do I calculate with different portion sizes per age group?

-Create different recipes for different groups.
+Create separate recipes for different groups.
 Primary school gets 80% of the portion, secondary school 120%.
 Calculate cost price per group separately.

 What if my supplier raises prices in the middle of the school year?

-Always have 2-3 alternative suppliers.
+Always maintain 2-3 alternative suppliers.
 If prices rise, you can temporarily switch or adjust your weekly menu with cheaper alternatives.

-How do I handle allergens in a cost model?
+How do I handle allergen-free variants in my cost model?

-Calculate a separate cost price for allergen-free variants.
-These are often 20-30% more expensive, but you serve less of them.
-Distribute extra costs across all students.
+Calculate separate cost prices for allergen-free options.
+These typically cost 20-30% more, but you serve smaller quantities.
+Distribute the extra costs across all students.

-Should I include VAT in my cost calculation?
+Should I include VAT in my cost calculations?

-Yes, calculate with purchase prices including VAT.
-As a school cafeteria you pay VAT on your purchases and often cannot reclaim it like restaurants can.
+Yes, calculate using purchase prices including VAT.
+School cafeterias pay VAT on purchases and often cannot reclaim it like restaurants can.

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.